Are you thinking about setting up a group in your community to look after a local green space or take action locally to improve the area for nature?

 – the value of funds you need to find through donations or fundraising to offer your activity

 – a timetable showing when you expect to get things done

 A constitution is a document that sets out the rules for you or your group to help make it clear to everyone involved what you intend to do.
 As long as you are not a registered charity or a limited company, there are no legal rules about what your constitution should say.
 Once you have written and agreed it, it then becomes the ‘governing document’ of your group, and it should set out clearly how you intend to run it.
 A good constitution can help to resolve disputes and enable new members to fully participate in group activities.
 If you are going to apply for grant funding, this document will also show potential funders that you are well organised.
 For groups, it may also be worth documenting the following information in your constitution:

 • A first aider

-• A designated person in charge of Health & Safety
+• A designated person in charge of health and safety, and safeguarding

 • Agree how the committee will work with processes for decision making and resolving disputes